good-with/gw-schemas/README.md

 # GW Schemas
-A collection of both json and yaml schemas used throughout Good With applications.
+A collection of both json and yaml schemas used throughout Good With development environments.

 ## Getting Started
 To use these schemas in your development environment, please reference each schema in your preferred IDE's settings.